GPS Coordinates: 32.925152, -105.699934

 15. Family dogs are welcome, but please keep the following in mind:

-B. Dogs must be on leash within the camp especially at the main circle as others may also have dogs.
+B. Dogs must be on leash at the main circle as others may also have dogs.

-C. When leaving your dog at your campsite, it must be constrained so that it cannot
+C. When leaving your dog at your campsite, it must be restrained to ensure the safety of others passing by.

 D. You are responsible for any injury your dog may inflict on others.